45m Nigerians now on high speed internet – Danbatta - Vanguard News

 By Emmanuel Elebeke

-KANO—The Executive Vice Chairman of the Nigerian Communications Commission (NCC), Prof. Umar Danbatta has said that 45million Nigerians are now on high speed internet access across the country.
+KANO- The Executive Vice Chairman of the Nigerians Communications Commission (NCC), Prof. Umar Banbatta has said that 45million Nigerians are now on high speed internet access across the country.

 Prof. Danbatta disclosed this during the Kano Heroes’ Award ceremony at the weekend, where he was conferred with the Science and Technology Development award organised by Destiny Channels Broadcasting Network.

-With eight months left to achieve the 30 per cent broadband target set by the National Broadband Plan in 2012, he said the Commission has been busy implementing the 8 Point Agenda of his administration among which is achieving the 30 per cent broadband target by the end of 2018.
+With eight months left to achieve the 30% broadband target set by the National Broadband Plan in 2012, he said the Commission has been busy implementing the 8 Point Agenda of his administration among which is achieving the 30% broadband target by the end of 2018.

-He informed that Nigeria is now on 22 per cent broadband penetration, which implies that 45 million Nigerians are on a high speed internet access at the moment.
+He informed that Nigeria is now on 22% broadband penetration, which implies that 45million Nigerians are on a high speed internet access at the moment.

-“We are busy implementing each item of the 8 Point Agenda.
-For facilitating broadband penetration, we are at 22 per cent, which means 45m Nigerians have access to high speed internet.
+‘‘We are busy implementing each item of the 8 Point Agenda.
+For facilitating broadband penetration, we are at 22%, which means 45m Nigerians have access to high speed internet.

-“We have the target of 30 per cent reach at the end of this year, according to the National Broadband Plan.”
+‘‘We have the target of 30% reach at the end of this year, according to the National Broadband Plan.’’

 On the award, Danbatta said it was appropriate to recognise contributions of leaders who had exhibited integrity and sacrifice in their service to humanity and to project them as role models for the younger generation.